Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Introduction

 The slow-light effect increases the cavity round-trip time, which, heuristically, can be thought of as an increase of the effective cavity length from $6\;\mathrm{mm}$ to $60\;\mathrm{m}$.
 Therefore, this technique enables designs with a very large effective length without the mechanical degradation associated with a physically longer cavity.
-More concretely, assuming an inhomogeneously broadened ensemble with an absorption $\alpha_0$ and a square spectral transmission window, as indicated in Fig.~\ref{fig:exp}, the cavity free-spectral range (FSR) has the form
+More concretely, assuming an inhomogeneously broadened ensemble with an absorption $\alpha_0$ and a square spectral transmission window, as indicated in figure~\ref{fig:exp}, the cavity free-spectral range (FSR) has the form

-Here, $v_g$ is the group velocity of light, $L$ is the cavity length, $\Gamma$ is the transparency window width, $c$ is the speed of light, $n$ is the refractive index, and $\nu$ the frequency of the light; a derivation of this relation is provided in the supplemental material (SM).
-Note that the above equation is only valid at the center of the transparency window; nevertheless, since the dispersive gradient is close to constant across a large portion of the transparency window, Eq.~\eqref{eqn:sl_cav_modes} is a good approximation for all cavity modes not adjacent to the edges.
+Here, $v_g$ is the group velocity of light, $L$ is the cavity length, $\Gamma$ is the transparency window width, $c$ is the speed of light, $n$ is the refractive index, and $\nu$ the frequency of the light; a derivation of this relation is provided in appendix~\ref{sec:group_vel}.
+Note that the above equation is only valid at the center of the transparency window; nevertheless, since the dispersive gradient is close to constant across a large portion of the transparency window, equation~\eqref{eqn:sl_cav_modes} is a good approximation for all cavity modes not adjacent to the edges.

 The slow-light effect not only reduces the cavity FSR, but equally scales the cavity linewidth $\delta \nu_{\text{cav}}$.
 Assuming a high-finesse cavity with only small mirror losses~\cite{siegman1986}, one finds